puppetlabs/puppet-docs/source/puppet/2.7/reference/modules_publishing.markdown

 To release a new version of an already published module:

-1. Make any necessary edits to the publishable copy of your module.
+1. Make any necessary edits to your module.
 2. Increment the `version` field in the Modulefile.
 3. Follow the instructions above for [uploading a release](#upload-a-release).